- Research project

 I joined the MIWM program to learn the skills needed to take inter-disciplinary approaches to water management, and to learn how to make informed choices about water management options, particularly when it came to drinking water supply in water-scarce environments.

-This International WaterCentre led research project is exploring how CSOs and governments can better enable rural community water management in the Pacific to improve SDG6 outcomes, using community water management plus practices.
+This International WaterCentre led research project explored how CSOs and governments can better enable rural community water management in the Pacific to improve SDG6 outcomes, using community water management plus practices.

 Research focus: Progressing inclusive, resilient and sustainable SDG6 and WASH outcomes in the rural Pacific: approaches to enable effective community-based water management